core-wg/comi/draft-ietf-core-comi.md

-To retrieve a specific entry within the /interfaces/interface YANG list, the CORECONF client adds the key of the targeted instance in its CoAP request using the 'k' query parameter.
+To retrieve a specific entry within the /interfaces/interface YANG list, the CORECONF client adds the key of the targeted instance in its CoAP request using the query parameter for instance identifier keys {{query}}.
 The return payload containing the instance requested is encoded using a CBOR array as specified by {{Section 4.4.1 of -yang-cbor}} containing the requested entry.

 ~~~~
-REQ: GET </c/X9?k=eth0>
+REQ: GET </c/X9?ZGV0aDA>        [1533, "eth0"]

 RES: 2.05 Content
      (Content-Format: application/yang-data+cbor; id=sid)